openooh/venue-taxonomy/specification-1.1.md

 ## Placement in Bid Requests

-In terms of placing venue types, this specification suggests placing venue type information in the device object of an OpenRTB 2.5 `bid_request`.
+In terms of placing venue types, this specification suggests placing venue type information in the device object of an OpenRTB 2.6 `bid_request`.
 The path would lead into an extension and a subsequent dooh object.
 The declaration of format is implicit to one the following formats:

 * `device.ext.dooh.venuetypelist` (equivalent to `venuetypeid` and any parent-categories of the chosen venue)
 * `device.ext.dooh.venuetypeid`
-* `device.ext.dooh.venuetypestring` (Deprecated as of 1.1, will be removed in 1.4)

 ### Implementation Notes: